sngular/kloadgen/README.md

 ## Getting Started

-KLoadGen includes eight main components
+KLoadGen includes eight main components:

-* **Kafka Schema Sampler** : This jmeter java sampler sends messages to kafka, it uses the value and key configuration and generate a data matching that definition.
+* **Kafka Schema Sampler** : This jmeter java sampler sends messages to kafka, it uses the value and key configuration and generates a data matching that definition.

 * **Kafka Consumer Sampler** : This jmeter java sampler reads messages from kafka, it uses the value and key configuration to deserialize read messages.

 * **Kafka Headers Config** : This jmeter config element generates serialized object messages based on input class and its property configurations.

-* **Value Serialized Config** : This jmeter config element generates plaintext messages based on input schema template designed.
+* **Value Serialized Config** : This jmeter config element generates plain text messages based on input schema template designed.

 * **Value File Serialized Config** : This jmeter config element allows to upload a value schema file instead to get it from the Schema
   Registry.